strudelbots/strudel-public/README.md

 This step is optional and can be used to run a Strudel test to verify that your setup is correct.
 1. Open your repository in GitHub/IDE.
 2. Create a new file in the `.github/workflows` directory with the name `strudel-test.yml`.
-3. Copy the following code into the file:
+2. CCopy the following code into the file:
 ```
 name: run strudel-test
 on: